IvayloAtanasov/oval-shopping-lists/README.md

 # Oval shopping lists

-## A partial implementation of a shopping lists app with recipies and products implemented with ['organic-oval'](https://github.com/camplight/organic-oval) library.
+## A partial implementation of a shopping lists app with recipies and products made with ['organic-oval'](https://github.com/camplight/organic-oval) library.

 ### You should be able to:
 * Perform CRUD operations on all recipes